rishavmngo/typeTestCli/README.md

 ## Install

 1. Clone this repository
-2. run the install.sh script file `./install.sh`
+2. run the install.sh script file `./install.sh` (This is will use the tarball in the repository)
 3. Then you can run typetest to run the game from anywhere

 ## Settings

-1. You can tweak the duration and mode of the game
+1. You can tweak the duration and the mode of the game.
+2. You can change cursor character and give your own cursor character by ( settings > cursorCharacter > customCharacter) and paste the character and press enter.

 ## Manual Install